kkontosis/arachnefs/README.md

 ## Roadmap

-The following **FAQ** answer's questions regarding the project's roadmap and timelines:

->> Q: When will this project begin its development?

-> A: ASAP.
-Most of the study, which is the lion's share of the work has already been done

->> Q: How many features will be included in the first version?

-> A: The first version will be cut as short as possible.
-The mechanism of the file system greatly relies on various optimizations.
-Even if some features exist, without optimizations, like the cache they may not be so appealing.
-Nonetheless, many parts of the file system are inherent to its mechanism so they can't be cut, and the plan is to have a useful version one.

->> Q: Any important features that might be cut?

-> A: Encryption may not be present, mainly because it can make debugging harder and because it is best well thought.
-Nonetheless, it is extremely straightforward.
-Most of the desired configurability may not make it to version one.

->> Q: How big is the timeline for this project?

-> A: Extremely small.
 This project is only created as a storage solution for my personal needs because I have found all existing solutions that I have considered so far to be **unsatisfactory** compared to what I would like to have.

->> Q: Will this project be ongoing?
+It is uncertain how many features will be included in it...

-> A: Many secondary targets are described, however it is highly possible that this project will stop at version one.
-I have no ways of supporting this project and currently it only serves as a means to aiding my other projects.
+Once a first version is created, it would be nice if the project could be ongoing.
+However it is highly possible that this project will stop at version one.
+I have no ways of supporting this project and the current bet is a useful implementation.
-Hopefully someone else may benefit from it as well.

 ## License